 In open office environments, make common areas accessible by incorporating mobile, height-adjustable desks.
 When people can easily “grab-and-go” a desk, it means meetings can happen quickly and almost anywhere.
 Colleagues can connect face-to-face, share ideas, celebrate achievements and work through challenges.
 Moreover, they can use a workspace solution adapted to their own sitting or standing preference.
 Height-adjustable workstations, like our Quad or Tripod, are also great for “pop up” meetings and small-team collaborative sessions.
 When utilizing these kinds of products, unlike with video conferencing, people are more engaged, and the interactions that much richer.

 One of the main factors people want when returning to the workplace is human connectivity.
 The ability to meet in-person with products that support productivity and spark interaction offers benefits that can never be fully achieved with remote workplace technologies.
 A thoughtfully designed workspace, which fosters human interaction and mental nourishment, will be essential moving forward.

 Adaptable four-person workstations like our M-Quad are ideal for team collaborations or “pop up” meetings and can spark the human stimulation people miss with remote work.

 While back-to-work plans for employees may continue to change, there’s no reason not to implement design steps to foster better health and wellness for employees.

 If you’re interested in learning more about how to create a well-centric workplace for your organization, or you’d like to schedule a complementary workspace design consultation, contact the HAT Collective Design Team at design@HATCollective.com

-Through their WELL AP certification, HAT Collective Designer Samantha Priar (left) and Senior Designer Courtney Harrison (right) help create workspaces that promote health and wellbeing.
+Through her WELL AP certification, HAT Collective Senior Designer Courtney Harrison helps create workspaces that promote health and wellbeing.